altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 ~Al-tok was still incomplete.
 More hosts let it fit more of itself in this reality.
-But they were pitifully small pools for its essence~ *The husks moved about in a hive of activity, then all stopped and looked up to a whistling sound in the distance They shuddered in pleasure the the screeching wind breaking apart to form that whistle* ~Then they were gone, in an instant Al-tok reeling~ ~The New Yorker it inhabited did not have the serum yet, Al-tok was just about to walk him over...
+But they were pitifully small pools for its essence~ *The husks moved about in a hive of activity.
+All stopped and looked up to a whistling sound in the distance.
+They shuddered in pleasure the the screeching wind breaking apart to form that whistle* ~Then they were gone, in an instant Al-tok reeling~ ~The New Yorker it inhabited did not have the serum yet, Al-tok was just about to walk him over...
 But now...
 Now Al-tok was in only one~
-~Al-tok still had the spear, and as it felt this host's heart give out~ *Al-tok spread to the next one*
+~Al-tok still had the spear, and as it felt this host's heart give out.
+It was Al-tok's shock that did this host in, so...~ *Al-tok spread to the next one*
 ~If it had no hosts...~
 'AT::There is still the link.'